 Job Search Mistake 10: Not getting professional assistance

 So often I see clients who battled on for a long time trying to get a job without success.
 They have never considered that they might be causing the problem themselves through their job search mistakes.
 They believe that it is the current job market, age discrimination, the attitude of younger people, their work history.
 These are all perfectly valid obstacles in an unsuccessful job search, but aren’t always the reason.
 Until they remedy their job search mistakes, they keep on trying, doing the same things.
 This often leads to depression about their prospects for the future.
 By eliminating these job search mistakes their results could be very different.

 Often it takes a meeting with a trained career professional to see what is really going on.
 It may be a combination of the common job search mistakes that I have outlined here.
 It may be another problem altogether.
 But it is usually something that you haven’t recognised yourself.
 You are too close to the situation, as are your partner, your best friend, and your mother-in-law, to be able to see it objectively.
 Value yourself enough to get some professional career management support.

 After reading through these 10 common job search mistakes I hope that you will review your own job search strategies.

-Are you an older worker and needs help searching jobs?
+Are you an older worker who needs help getting a job you want?
 I can help you!
-Renovate your job search with Career Reno.